 Developing Energy Efficiency Solutions for Residential Housing

-GTI Energy’s efforts on residential energy use focuses on pathways for near to mid-term pathways for improving energy efficiency, reducing greenhouse gases, and integrating with renewable energy.
+GTI Energy’s efforts on residential energy use focus on pathways for near to mid-term pathways for improving energy efficiency, reducing greenhouse gases, and providing resilience.
+Increasingly, residential solutions are integrated with electric heat pumps, dual fuel heating, and leveraging renewable energy.

 natural-gas-low-carbon-pathways